 Becoming a Breed

-The breed became official sometime in the 1870’s and given the official name of Yorkshire Terrier, but the breed was actually defined and recognized a decade earlier.
+The breed became official sometime in the 1870s and was given the official name of Yorkshire Terrier, but the breed was actually defined and recognized a decade earlier.
 A Yorkie named Huddersfield Ben was prominent in the dog show circuit and ratter competitions.
-Because of this dog’s success his characteristics became the defining factors of the breed.
+Because of this dog’s success, his characteristics became the defining factors of the breed.

 Yorkies have remained popular to this day with one pup, Smoky becoming a mascot of sorts for American troops serving in New Guinea during the Second World War.
 She accompanied troops on more than 150 missions while soldiers trained her to do tricks and help them on various missions.
 Today they are among the most popular breeds of toy dogs and are found in loving homes all around the world.
 Yorkshire Terriers are amazing companion dogs being both fierce and affectionate.
 If you are considering a small dog, then you should definitely consider a Yorkie, you won’t regret it.